Newfoundland Travel Cost Guide: What to Expect in 2026

 In most cases, yes.

-Public transportation between regions is limited, and many of Newfoundland’s most rewarding locations — coastal towns, viewpoints, and hiking areas — are only accessible by car.
+Public transportation between regions is limited, and many of Newfoundland’s most rewarding places, including coastal towns, viewpoints, trailheads, and wildlife areas, are easiest or only practical to reach by car.

 Accommodation Costs

-Accommodation in Newfoundland ranges from simple guesthouses to boutique coastal stays.
+Accommodation in Newfoundland ranges from simple guesthouses to boutique coastal stays and larger city hotels.

-Larger centres like St. John’s offer more options, while smaller coastal towns can have limited availability, particularly in peak season.
+St. John’s usually offers the widest range of options, while smaller coastal towns can have very limited availability, especially in peak season.

 Food & Dining Costs